praveenjuge/praveenjuge/src/content/blog/how-i-ship-side-projects-while-working-a-9-to-5.md

 **Consistency beats intensity.**

 I posted one design every day for over a hundred days and doubled my Twitter following.
-The useful part wasn't Twitter.
+I do the same with YouTube, uploading videos and making content out of the side projects I'm building.
+The useful part wasn't the reach.
 It was learning to ask a smaller question: what can I finish today?

 If the answer takes more than a day, I slice it again.